tkazusa/DLC-based-dotfiles/README.md

 $ docker run -d -p 10000:22 dev-docker
 ```

-## Attachment to the Docker container
+## Attaching to the Docker container
 After launching the dev-docker container, you can access to it via SSH or VSCode Remote SSH.

 ```